 As a rescue organisation or breeder, you’ll need to follow a socialisation plan in socialising your kitten, such as our socialisation chart, to ensure that the cat will become a happy adult.

-There are a number of key things that your kitten should be gradually exposed to in the first two to eight weeks of their life.
+There are a number of key things that your kitten should be gradually exposed to in the first couple of months of their life.
 On socialising your kitten, they should experience:

 different people (at least four, ideally including a male, female and child)

 handling (including elements of vet handling, such as looking in their ears and handling their paws)

 sounds (you can find out more about sound socialisation below)

 Kittens that don’t have frequent controlled exposure to common sounds during their socialisation period are more likely to become stressed by certain noises during their life, or develop noise phobias.
 Most owners have experienced, or know someone who has, a cat that is fearful of common noises – thunder, fireworks or the vacuum cleaner, for example.